Datu Djimbangan: Ending of Slavery

 In December 1903, Moro Province announced the anti-slavery law.
-Wood and Taft thought that the Maguindanaw would continue to follow the lead of colonial progress.
+Wood and Taft thought that the Maguindanao would continue to follow the lead of colonial progress.
 Instead, the declaration of abolition destroyed the political and economic system of indirect rule over the whole valley through Datu Piang in Cotabato.
-The pronouncement of anti-slavery law became "radical" measure through prominent Taosug, Maranao, and Maguindanaw datus to launched rebellions against it.
-The first rebellion was led by Taosug Chieftain Panglima Hassan when the American ignored his two requests to return his twelve runaway slave who received protections from Americans troops in Jolo.
+The pronouncement of anti-slavery law became "radical" measure through prominent Tausug, Maranao, and Maguindanao datus to launched rebellions against it.
+The first rebellion was led by Tausug Chieftain Panglima Hassan when the American ignored his two requests to return his twelve runaway slave who received protections from Americans troops in Jolo.
 The Moro's fled and the Americans burned the fort.
 Hassan surrendered but then escaped, which led Wood to destroy every hostile cotta he encountered, resulting in the death of Datu Andung on Mount Suliman.
 Although never capturing Hassan, Wood did end up killing 1,500 Moros, which included women and children.
 The uprising ended in March 1904, when Hassan and two others were cornered by 400 men under Scott's command at Bud Bagsak.
 It took 34 gunshots to finally kill Hassan.